callumflack/callum-flack-design/pages/_posts/the-matter-of-taste.md

 <!-- > Remarkability lies in seamless edges. -->

-<div class="HeadingSpace"><hr class="ParagraphSpace"><p class="fs-text-sm c-text-light"><span>1.
-For more on this idea, see the article <a href="https://arxiv.org/abs/0812.4360">Driven by Compression Progress: A Simple Principle Explains Essential Aspects of Subjective Beauty, Novelty, Surprise, Interestingness, Attention, Curiosity, Creativity, Art, Science, Music, Jokes</a> by J'urgen Schmidhuber.</span></p></div>
+1. For more on this idea, see the article <a href="https://arxiv.org/abs/0812.4360">Driven by Compression Progress: A Simple Principle Explains Essential Aspects of Subjective Beauty, Novelty, Surprise, Interestingness, Attention, Curiosity, Creativity, Art, Science, Music, Jokes</a> by J'urgen Schmidhuber. {.Note}

-<div class=""><hr class="ParagraphSpace bg-transparent"><p class="fs-text-sm c-text-light"><span>2.
-Taste is knowhow, not knowledge.
+2. Taste is knowhow, not knowledge.
 Knowhow encompasses knowledge and puts it to use.
 As César Hidalgo says: Knowledge and knowhow are not the same thing.
 Knowledge involves relationships or linkages between entities.
 These relationships are often used to predict the outcomes of events without having to act them out.
-Knowhow is different from knowledge because it involves the capacity to perform actions, which is tacit.</span></p></div>
+Knowhow is different from knowledge because it involves the capacity to perform actions, which is tacit. {.Note}

-<div class=""><hr class="ParagraphSpace bg-transparent"><p class="fs-text-sm c-text-light"><span>3.
-The Latin root meaning of "genius" has fallen from modern usage but still lives on within some domains.
-For example, in landscape gardening, genius loci refers to a location's distinctive atmosphere, or spirit of place.</span></p></div>
+3. The Latin root meaning of "genius" has fallen from modern usage but still lives on within some domains.
+For example, in landscape gardening, genius loci refers to a location's distinctive atmosphere, or spirit of place. {.Note}